Hi, I'm Joshua Fahler

 Tools: React, TypeScript, OpenAI API, TailwindCSS, Vite, Bun, Lucide, ShadCN UI

 This project began as a graduate capstone in curriculum studies, exploring the barriers U.S. social studies teachers face when accessing and implementing non-Western content, especially in AP and IB courses.
-The study used Qualtrics XM for data collection and Excel for analysis, and can be viewed by clicking the image of the map or the button.
 As a response to the findings, I prototyped an AI-powered lesson curator to help educators discover aligned resources more easily.
-You can learn more about the tool and view the GitHub repo by clicking the button.